Veronica Samuels

 unique things to do in Yuma

-It is one of my favourite photo spots in Yuma, especially during sunset when the bright oranges of dunes glow as the setting sun casts its magic on these landscapes while also painting the skies with vibrant hues.
+It is one of my favourite photo spots in Yuma, especially during sunset when the bright oranges of the dunes glow as the setting sun casts its magic on these landscapes while also painting the skies with vibrant hues.

-Since Imperial Sand Dunes offers the most extensive area for off-roading, it is a paradise for sand boarding and all-terrain vehicle adventures along the 40-mile drivable land, including dirt biking, quad biking and dune buggy riding.
+Since Imperial Sand Dunes offers the most extensive area for off-roading, it is a paradise for sandboarding and all-terrain vehicle adventures along the 40-mile drivable land, including dirt biking, quad biking and dune buggy riding.

 places to go in Yuma az